 This account allows higher contributions than the SEP IRA.
 As a bonus, you can contribute twice to a solo 401k, both as an employee and an employer.
 There are two types of contributions, and you can make both in a given year:

 Elective deferrals.
-This is an annual capped amount, set at $18,500 for 2018 but subject to change based on cost of living.
-Once you turn 50 you can contribute more (the 50-and-over cap was $24,500 in 2018).
+This is an annual capped amount, set at $22,500 for 2023 but subject to change based on cost of living.
+Once you turn 50 you can contribute more (the 50-and-over cap is $30,000 in 2023).
 This limit includes any contributions you make to another 401k—for instance, if you have a 401k from a day job but you’re self-employed on the side.